Excerpts from the Jeffersonian Republic project:

 25 December 2360CE

 There were three villages within a dozen or so kilometers of the little spaceport the pirates had built.
 Simultaneous landings liberated them all at once.
 The freed slaves were suspicious of more armed Humans - not that flint spears and boiled leather could do anything against modern armor and handheld pulse-lasers.
 On the other hand, the severed heads of the village overseers, presented as gifts to the Udese, went a long way toward gaining trust.
 The Asgardians' translating devices, loaded with the language file Aurora had generated, told the natives to be patient, that the leaders of these new sky-people would address them soon.
-Danner chose one of the villages and Aurora's extensions projected him by hologram to the others, translating live as he tried to express concepts in a way a stone-age people could understand:
+Danner chose one of the villages and Aurora's extensions projected him by hologram to the others, with some of the slavers visible, chained, at his feet.
+Aurora translated live as he tried to express concepts in a way a stone-age people could understand:

 "My name is Solomon Danner.
 I represent my nation, the Jeffersonian Republic.
 I command the ships that brought my friends to this world, whose light you see moving across your sky.